dumitriucristian/tailwind-tutorial/Notes.md

 #build a run watch script that will watch any css change
-in package-json copy build line from scripts and rename it watch, run ```npm run watch```
+in package-json copy build line from scripts and rename it watch, run ```npm run watch``` minimize your svg using https://jakearchibald.github.io/svgomg/ minimize your css using https://purgecss.com/